-Brake rotors rotate in conjunction with a vehicle’s axle.
-Stopping power is applied to the rotor by means of calipers fitted with brake pads.
-This pinch or clamp down on the plane creates enough friction to stop the vehicle.
+Brake rotors rotate along with a vehicle’s axle.
+Rotors are slowed/stopped when calipers fitted with brake pads pinch or clamp down on them.
+(More about friction science here.)

 How do brake rotor components improve your vehicle?
 We’ll tell you.

-- Better design – Disc systems afford drivers more stopping power when compared to less sophisticated systems such as drum types.
-This is due to the increased braking surface offered by discs, and frictional dynamics associated with increased efficiency provided by the caliper system.
+- Better design – Disc systems afford drivers more stopping power when compared to less sophisticated systems such as drum brakes.
+This is because of the increased braking surface offered by discs and the frictional dynamics provided by the caliper system.

-- Reduced heat – Heat is bad for braking systems since heat-warping can limit a system’s ability to produce the right amount of frictional force.
-Disc systems marginalize warping by producing more effective cooling across the system’s entire rotor plane.
-This means more effective braking throughout its operating cycle.
+- Reduced heat – Heat is bad for braking systems since heat-warping can limit frictional force.
+Disc systems are more effectively cooled across the rotor plane.

-- Easier to maintain – Disc systems are simpler to deal with due to a reduced number of primary and components, along with the advantage of better physical access to all components.
+- Easier to maintain – Disc systems are simpler to deal with because there are fewer components and its easier to access the parts.

 Varying levels of performance can be expected from each type of brake rotor.
 These major categories include: